readium/ts-toolkit/navigator/docs/epub/KeyboardPeripherals.md

-    alt?: boolean;                  // Whether the Alt/Option key must be pressed shift?: boolean;                // Whether the Shift key must be pressed meta?: boolean;                 // Whether the Cmd/Windows key must be pressed triggerOnInteractiveElement?: boolean; // Whether to fire when focus is on an interactive element (default: true) }>;
+    alt?: boolean;                  // Whether the Alt/Option key must be pressed shift?: boolean;                // Whether the Shift key must be pressed meta?: boolean;                 // Whether the Cmd/Windows key must be pressed suppressOnInteractiveElement?: boolean | string[]; // Whether to suppress when focus is on an interactive element (default: false)
+  }>;
 }
 ```

 **Note:** Use `keyCode` (number) instead of `key` (string) as it provides more consistent behavior across different keyboard layouts.
 You can find key codes at [keycode.info](https://keycode.info/).

-### `triggerOnInteractiveElement`
+### `suppressOnInteractiveElement`

-By default, shortcuts fire even when focus is on an interactive element (input, button, select, etc.).
-Set `triggerOnInteractiveElement: false` on combos that would interfere with native browser behavior in those contexts — for example, arrow keys that would otherwise block cursor movement inside an `<input>`, or space that would block a `<button>` activation.
+By default, shortcuts fire regardless of where focus is.
+Use `suppressOnInteractiveElement` on combos that would interfere with native browser behavior when an interactive element is focused:

+- `true` — suppress using the full interactive element check (tag name, ARIA role, `tabindex`, `contenteditable`)
+- `string[]` — suppress only when `document.activeElement` matches one of the provided CSS selectors, for more targeted control

+For example, bare arrow keys or space should set `true` so cursor movement and button activation work natively.
+A combo that only conflicts with text inputs could use `["input", "textarea", "[contenteditable]"]` instead.

 ## Example